 • At last, hit Save, and afterward, click Done.

-How do assign account numbers in the Chart of Accounts?
+How do I assign account numbers in the Chart of Accounts?

 • Locate the accounting menu and choose Chart of Accounts